istio/istio.io/content/en/news/releases/1.14.x/announcing-1.14/_index.md

 SPIRE implements SPIFFE Federation, enabling workloads to trust peers in a different trust domain, in a configurable and flexible way through the Federation API.

-For more information, check out the [documentation](/docs/ops/integrations/spire/) and this [livestream](https://www.youtube.com/watch?v=WOPoNqfrhb4).
+For more information, check out the [documentation](/docs/ops/integrations/spire/) and this [`livestream`](https://www.youtube.com/watch?v=WOPoNqfrhb4).

 ## Add auto-sni support

 Some servers require SNI be included in a request.
-This new feature configures SNI automatically without users manually configuring it or using an EnvoyFilter resource.
+This new feature configures SNI automatically without users manually configuring it or using an `EnvoyFilter` resource.
 For more information, check out the [documentation](/docs/reference/config/networking/destination-rule/).

 ## Add support for configuring the TLS version for Istio workloads